Financial support during the coronavirus outbreak

 We know the coronavirus will have a significant impact on individuals and families across the county and it is a fast evolving situation.
 While we are working to implement measures where possible to support our residents, we have put together a list of support currently available.

-There are a range of options available to you, including spreading your payments evenly over 12 months or starting payments from July instead of April.
+There are a range of options available to you including, deferring payment until September 2020, or setting up a mutually acceptable repayment plan.
 To apply see Covid-19: postpone your council tax payments if you have been impacted by coronavirus.

 We have postponed debt recovery across several areas, including council tax and business rates.
 If you are struggling to pay your council tax because you are affected by the Coronavirus, please contact us on 03000 26 4000 or email email@example.com.